Published on April 25, 2018. Last Updated on July 20, 2021.

 This team of scientists decided to observe the levels of an enzyme called Pyridoxine 5’ – phosphate oxidase, which catalyzes multiple reactions during the metabolism of vitamin B6 as new hair is being produced.

-Researchers found that this enzyme increased in mice, as hair follicles progressed from the telogen (resting) phase to the anagen (active growth) phase.
-This supports the concept that the metabolism of vitamin B6 is a significant process in the formation of brand new hair shafts.
+Researchers found that this enzyme increased in mice as hair follicles progressed from the telogen (resting) phase to the anagen (active growth) phase.
+This supports the concept that the metabolism of vitamin B6 is a significant process in forming brand new hair shafts.

 Should We Take More Vitamin B6 for Hair Growth?

 Nonetheless, vitamin B6 is an important part of our general health.
 It plays a role in balancing our blood sugar, our muscle movements, our memory, how we expend energy, our blood flow, our hemoglobin production, how we produce energy from food, and the creation of antibodies.
 We should focus on a balanced, healthy intake of vitamin B6 to optimize our overall well-being, not just for hair growth.